HR’s pivotal role when dealing with employee mental health in the workplace

 HR solutions, like Natural HR, have absence management modules which can help identify when employees could be struggling with mental health.
 This technology will help you to better understand absence records and set to resolve and reduce employee absenteeism.

 The role of HR is evolving.
-Mental health should now be a priority for each and every HR department within an organisation.
+Mental health should now be a priority for every HR department within an organisation.
+Listen to our webinar on combating anxiety in the workplace to learn more.

 Tracking absenteeism could be the gateway to better understanding employee mental health.
 If you’re interested in learning more about Natural HR’s absence management feature, book a demo with our team today.